The 8 Caldicott Principles Explained

 Patients and service users should have clear expectations about how and why their confidential information is shared and what choices are available to them when it happens.
 Organisations should follow proper procedures closely when handling confidential information.
 At a minimum, organisations should provide patients with accessible, relevant, and appropriate information about the process.
 Some patients may need to participate more in the process, depending on the case.

-A Caldicott Guardian must also manage confidential information in accordance with:
+A Caldicott Guardian must also manage confidential information in accordance with UK legislation, such as UK GDPR.

 An appointed Caldicott Guardian should be: